-Classroom discussions provide a context for reading about the roles and sacrifices of individual American pilots as well as the unique contributions of the special fighting forces (e.g., the Tuskegee Airmen, the 442nd Regimental Combat team, the Navajo Code Talkers), the women in the military and, entertainers for the troops.
-Finally, students conduct an oral history project.
+Classroom discussions provide a context for reading about the roles and sacrifices of individual American pilots as well as the unique contributions of the special fighting forces (e.g., the Tuskegee Airmen, the 442nd Regimental Combat team, the Navajo Code Talkers), the women in the military, entertainers for the troops, relocation of Japanese and reparations, and Korematsu v.
+United States.
+Students conduct an oral history project on a member of the U.S. Armed Forces.
 NOTE: This is an excellent lesson to do prior to or just after a visit to the Palm Springs Air Museum.

-- Identify the roles and sacrifices of individual Americans during World War II. - Extend the ideas presented in primary and secondary sources through original analysis, evaluation, and elaboration. - Develop clear research questions, conduct a personal interview and integrate quotations into a written text while maintaining the flow of ideas.
+- Identify the roles and sacrifices of individual Americans during World War II. - Extend the ideas presented in primary and secondary sources through original analysis, evaluation, and elaboration. - Develop clear research questions, conduct a personal interview, and integrate quotations into a written text while maintaining the flow of ideas.

-Medal of Honor Winner James (Jimmy) Doolittle led a daring raid of 16 B-25s from the deck of the carrier Hornet on April 18, 1942, hitting targets in Tokyo, Yokohama and other cities, scoring a huge moral victory for the Americans.
+Medal of Honor Winner James (Jimmy) Doolittle led a daring raid of 16 B-25s from the deck of the carrier Hornet on April 18, 1942, hitting targets in Tokyo, Yokohama, and other cities, scoring a huge moral victory for the Americans.